preina1/Logistic-Regression-for-Traffic-Analysis/README.md

 When a major traffic incident occurs on a busy freeway, it has the potential of generating a traffic backup not only in the direction of the incident, but on the opposite direction of traffic, a phenomenon known as rubbernecking.

-This logistic model aim at answering the question: Are there any freeway, traffic, and/or incident characteristics that are significantly related to the emergence of rubbernecking on freeways?
+The aim of this logistic regression model is to answer the following question: Are there any freeway, traffic, and/or incident characteristics that significantly affect the emergence of rubbernecking on freeways?

-Public incidents and traffic California state data of 637 traffic incidents on major freeways in the Los Angeles, Orange, and San Diego counties were used to train this model.
-The target variable was presence of rubbernecking (yes/no) due to the incident, the attributes present in the data included several traffic, freeway, and incident characteristics.
+Public incident and traffic California state data of 637 traffic incidents on major freeways in the Los Angeles, Orange, and San Diego counties were used to train this model.
+The target variable was presence of rubbernecking (yes/no) as a result of the incident and the attributes included several traffic, freeway, and incident-related characteristics.
 The model was trained using R, the holdout method was used for testing.

 Results showed a statistically significant relationship between emergence of rubbernecking queues and the presence of HOV lanes, on-ramps, and percent of trucks.
 However, the classification model showed a tendency to classify events as negative (no rubbernecking).
 ROC curves were analyzed to evaluate model accuracy for different probability decision thresholds using AUC as the performance measure.
-The highest AUC was obtained for the 15% probability threshold with a value of 0.6214, a true positive rate of 46.5 and a true negative rate of 77.8%.
+The highest AUC was obtained for the 15% probability threshold with a value of 0.6214, a recall of 46.5% and a true negative rate of 77.8%.
 These results suggested limitations in the predictive capabilities of the model.
 A thorough discussion of the data, analysis, and results can be found in the journal publication of this research: https://doi.org/10.1016/j.trip.2020.100266

-This repository includes the present README file and the R code file for the logistic regression model and the ROC curves
+This repository includes the present README file and the R code file for the logistic regression model and the ROC curves.